 Dr Monica Lambon-Quayefio is a Senior Lecturer at the Department of Economics, University of Ghana, Legon.
 Her broad research interests are demographic and health economics with a particular focus on human capital development pertaining to maternal and child health, as well as education and labour market outcomes in developing country contexts.
 She has experience in analysing cross-sectional and longitudinal data, including large-scale national household surveys such as the World Bank’s Living Standards Measurement Surveys using both applied econometric and spatial econometric techniques.
 Her recent research projects have examined the relationship between child labour and intergenerational poverty, structural transformation and inequality and inclusive growth, as well as the inequality of opportunities and education outcomes.
 Her research has been published in development and health economics-related journals, including Oxford Development Studies and Applied Health and Health Policy.

-Prof Abena D. Oduro is Associate Professor in the Department of Economics and the Director of the Merian Institute for Advanced Studies in Africa at the University of Ghana, Legon.
-She is President-elect and Board Member of the International Association for Feminist Economics.
+Prof Abena D. Oduro is an Associate Professor in the Department of Economics, University of Ghana.
+She serves as the President of the International Association for Feminist Economics (IAFFE).
 She has published widely in development economics using survey data to analyse issues of assets, wealth, remittances and education using a gender lens.

 Prof Robert Darko Osei is an Associate Professor in the Institute of Statistical, Social and Economic Research (ISSER), University of Ghana, Legon, and also the Vice-Dean for the School of Graduate Studies at the same university.
 Robert is the Director for ACEIR’s Ghana node based at the University of Ghana, Legon.
 His main areas of research include evaluative poverty and rural research, macro and micro implications of fiscal policies, aid effectiveness and other economic development policy concerns.
 His research projects have been located in Ghana, Niger, Burkina Faso and Mali.
 He serves on several boards nationally and international and is a member of the President’s Fiscal Responsibility Advisory Council in Ghana.